muratkeremozcan/react-hooks-in-action-with-cypress/README.md

 1. `yarn add -D @cypress/react @cypress/webpack-dev-server`, add `cy:open-ct` and `cy:run-ct` scripts to `package.json`.

-2. Modify the cypress.json for - distinct from other unit tests hence the naming `comp-test`:
+2. Modify the cypress.json for test file naming.
+Cypress recommends ComponentName.cy.js for Cypress component tests so folks can stick with ComponentName.spec.js for their jest tests `cy.js`:

    ```json
    {